Storytelling in Small Groups

 by David Tillman

-Our lives are lived by the influences of our past experiences, interactions with others, beliefs, and cultural worldview.
-We often live our lives imaging the future.
+Our lives are lived by the influences of our past experiences, interactions with others, beliefs, and cultural worldviews.
+We often live our lives imagining the future.
 This acknowledges and gives us hope for what is yet to be.
 At any given moment, our choices are formed from our past experiences, thoughts, and beliefs.
 Our choices, leading to action, create new experiences that we remember as stories once they have been experienced.

 Our attachment to our stories, and stories others have told us, often moves us from being in present moment.
 The present moment is all we have.
 We are never not in the present moment.
 Our bodies, emotions, and soul live in the present moment.
 Our minds, however, can get easily distracted and often will be drawn to our stories from the past or to the future of fear or hope.
 Our minds are often preoccupied with our stories, rather than being present in the moment.